 - Contributing to the collective memory and sense of identity of all Canadians

-- Inspiring research, learning, and entertainment that belong to all Canadians
+- Being a source of inspiration, research, learning and entertainment that belongs to all Canadians

 From big idea to breaking ground to grand opening, discover the story behind building a global home for human rights.

 Learn about the acclaimed design of the Museum, as it guides you on a journey from darkness to light.